leaflabs/leaflabs-docs/source/maple-quickstart.rst

-As a last step to make sure everything has been configured correctly, let's upload a "Hello, world!" program that will send text from the Maple back to the IDE over the USB connection.
-From the File menu, select Examples > Stubs > HelloWorld (similarly to when you selected the Blink program), and make sure the correct board and serial port targets are selected from the Tools menu.
+As a last step to make sure everything has been configured correctly, let's upload a "Hello, world!" program that will send text from the board back to the IDE over the USB connection.

+From the File menu, select Examples > Stubs > HelloWorld (similarly to how you selected the Blink program), and make sure the correct board and serial port targets are selected from the Tools menu.

 Open the Serial Monitor window (on the far right of the toolbar).
-Then go back to the code editing window and upload your program (Upload will recompile your code automatically if there's been any change since the last Verify).
+Then go back to the code editing window and upload your program.
 You should get text spit at you over the serial monitor right after the program is uploaded.
 Shout back!
 We can hear you!

 Go forth exuberantly!
 ---------------------